FabioChiodini/ProjectSpawnSwarmtc/README.md

 - [Optional] One VM on GCE (g1-small VM type) hosting an etcd browser GUI (to display the data stored in etcd). **Remember to open port 4001 locally (ie on main VM) if you want to be able to access etcd data**

-- [in the code there are commented lines to deploy a dockerized nginx via DockerSwarm and opening the relevant port]
+- [in the code there are commented lines to deploy (along with honeypots) a dockerized nginx via DockerSwarm and opening the relevant port]

 It then starts many Docker Containers (honeypots) via Docker Swarm (the number of instances is specified in the variable InstancesK in the main configuration file)